This chapter addresses the following Geriatric Fellowship Curriculum Milestone: #14

 Women are more likely than men to be affected by hand and knee OA.
 This higher prevalence of OA is most prominent among perimenopausal women.
 Such epidemiologic observations suggest that sex hormones are possible factors in the development of OA.
 The prevalence of OA may also vary by race and ethnicity.
 OA of the knee is more common in African-Americans than in non-Hispanic whites or Mexican-Americans.
 OA of the hip is more common in people of European descent compared to those of Asian or African descent.
 Compared to older whites in the United States, older Chinese subjects have higher prevalence of knee OA but lower prevalence of hip and hand OA.

 Obesity is the strongest modifiable factor for the development of OA.
-It is estimated that the odds of developing radiographic and symptomatic knee OA is ...
+It is estimated that the odds of developing radiographic ...